Q. HOW DO I APPLY FOR eCMID ACCREDITATION AND DO I NEED TO BE AN IMCA MEMBER?

 A. Your accreditation is initially for a period of 5 years before you will need to formally re-apply for another 5 year term.

-A. You have up to 2 years from the date of your accreditation to ratify this by attending a one day eCMID training workshop at one of the worldwide training centre hubs we will promote at your cost.
+A. You have up to 2 years from the date of your accreditation to ratify this by attending a one day eCMID accreditation course at one of the worldwide training centre hubs we will promote at your cost.
 The cost of the one day’s training is £450 + VAT.
 If you fail to ratify your accreditation by attending one of these workshops, then your accreditation will deem to be ‘incomplete’ and your listing will be removed from this web site and your AVI access de-activated from IMCA’s eCMID database.

 A. Members of the International Institute of Marine Surveying and other suitably qualified people, including eCMID Accredited Vessel Inspectors deliver the training.

 A. Yes as the scheme develops further locations and dates will be added.
-Locations will be based on where there is a need to conduct the workshops.
+Locations will be based on where there is a need to conduct the courses.
 Keep checking this web site for details as they are added.

 Q. WHAT DO I DO IF I WISH TO BE REMOVED FROM THE eCMID VESSEL INSPECTOR ACCREDITATION SCHEME?